Missouri Route 33

 Route 33 is a highway in western Missouri.
 Its northern terminus is at Route 6 in Maysville; its southern terminus is at U.S. Route 69 in Liberty.

+History

 Route 33 is one of the original 1922 state highways.
 Its northern terminus was at Route 8 (now U.S. Route 136) in southern DeKalb County.
 At Plattsburg, it turned west (modern Route 116) and then south on current U.S. Route 169.

 A branch route, Route 33A, left the former alignment and connected it with Lathrop.
 This branch is now part of the highway itself.